Korean shamanism: Styles of gut

 Different types of rr have different names, often reflecting the principle deity being honoured or the purpose of the rite.
 The mr is for good fortune, while the mr is for healing.
 The mr is performed to send ancestors to a good afterlife.

-The mr is performed for a person who is mentally afflicted and often deemed to be possessed by one or more spirits.
-Exorcisms will often involve throwing scraps of food, sometimes at the afflicted person.
-The possessing spirit is offered food to encourage it to leave.
-The mr is performed to honor the spirits of a new car and became increasingly popular as car ownership grew in late 20th century South Korea.
+The mr honors the spirits of a new car and became increasingly popular as car ownership grew in late 20th century South Korea.

 The mr or flower-greeting rr is an annual rite held by a rr to entertain and feed their gods, ancestors, and clients.
-The mr are performed in gratitude to the deities and ancestors for granting a mu their spiritual power and thus a livelihood.
-They are regarded as returning to these supernatural beings a portion of what the mu has earned.
+The mr are performed in gratitude to the deities and ancestors for granting a mr their spiritual power and thus a livelihood.
+They are regarded as returning to these supernatural beings a portion of what the mr has earned.
 The mr can sometimes last 10 days.
 The mr is a ritual for expelling bad spirits, sometimes from a human.
 This sometimes involves the spirit forcing it into a bottle.

-Historically, the rr may have had entertainment value when there were few other outlets.
-Since the latter decades of the 20th century, rr performed primarily for entertainment purposes rather than for religious reasons are referred to as gut gongyeon.
-Some practitioners who perform both draw a clear distinction between them, although many rr still regard staged rr as genuine interactions with spirits.
-Performed in museums or at city festivals, these rr often take place on raised stages surrounded by a seated audience, typically attracting journalists, scholars, and photographers.
-Staged rr are often dedicated to general causes such as national prosperity; sometimes the food placed as an offering is fake.
-They often involve folklorists or other scholars who explain the ritual to the audience, while the participants will often be dressed in a common uniform, something not found in private rr. rr may see these staged rituals as an opportunity to attract potential new clients, uploading videos of them performing such rites to social media and YouTube.

-Gut gongyeon are often performed for their artistic value.
+The mr is performed for a person who is mentally afflicted and often thought possessed by one or more spirits.
+The possessing spirit is offered food to encourage it to leave; sometimes scraps of food are thrown at the afflicted person.

 By 2009, South Korea's government recognised ten regional rr styles as parts of the country's intangible cultural heritage, and that year one of these traditions – the Yŏngdŭng gut performed at Ch'ilmŏri Shrine on Jeju – was added to UNESCO's Representative List of the Intangible Cultural Heritage of Humanity.